- Best Budget Headphone Amp

 - 【Aluminum Matte Surface】Fashion Design Provides You a Comfortable Handheld Feeling While the Aluminum Matte Surface Makes it Durable

-- 【Rechargeable Lithium Battery】It Adopts a Rechargeable Lithium Battery with 1500mAH Capacity, Which Allows it to Stay Working More than 8 Hours
+- 【Rechargeable Lithium Battery】It Adopts a Rechargeable Battery, Which Allows it to Stay Working More than 8 Hours

 - 【Wide Compacity】It can Remarkably Compatible with a Various of Digital Devices, Such as MP3 MP4 Mobile Phone Computer (Tips: It is not recommended to use while charging, because current disturbance will occur when charging, Which may lead to noise)